rust-lang/this-week-in-rust/content/2016-09-13-this-week-in-rust.md

 ## News & Blog Posts

 * [Understanding incremental compilation](https://blog.rust-lang.org/2016/09/08/incremental.html).
-Now avaialble in Rust nightly.
+Now available in Rust nightly.
 * [Higher-rank and higher-kinded types](https://www.stephanboyer.com/post/115/higher-rank-and-higher-kinded-types) explained using a Java-like syntax.
 * [Designing Futures for Rust](https://aturon.github.io/blog/2016/09/07/futures-design/).
 Explaining the core design of Futures library.
 * [The relationship between async libraries in Rust](https://www.jimmycuadra.com/posts/the-relationship-between-async-libraries-in-rust/).
 How Futures, MIO, and Tokio are different from each other.